 The Service Desk is the central point-of-contact for customers with computer, network or telecommunications-related questions and problems.
 The Service Desk may be contacted by calling 812-877-8989, sending an e-mail to firstname.lastname@example.org, or by visiting the Service Desk office on the lower level of Crapo Hall.
 Extensive information concerning services, systems, and software documentation is available from the EIT web pages.

-The TSC is dependent on student employees to successfully support the Rose-Hulman community.
+EIT is dependent on student employees to successfully support the Rose-Hulman community.
 Students are hired as staff assistants, laptop assistants, and clerks.
-The TSC utilizes the services of the Financial Aid Office to locate and hire student workers.
-In addition, the Service Desk may announce its intention to hire student workers for the upcoming academic year through an announcement in the EIT newsletter "The Kernel," or via an e-mail to students.
+In addition, the Service Desk will announce its intention to hire student workers via an e-mail to students.